 • The hypotenuse is the longest side, opposite the right angle.

-If you switch to the other acute angle, opposite and adjacent switch too.
+It also explains a key fact: if you switch to the other acute angle, opposite and adjacent switch too.
 That is why the same triangle gives different sine, cosine, and tangent values for its two acute angles.

 Worked Example With A 3-4-5 Triangle